 The Advisor.
-The Fund's investment advisor is Bluerock Fund Advisor, LLC (the "Advisor"), a registered advisor under the Investment Advisers Act").
-The Advisor has engaged Mercer Investment Management, Inc. ("Mercer" or a "Sub-Advisor"), a registered advisor under the Advisers Act, to provide ongoing research, opinions and recommendations of institutional asset managers and their investment funds for consideration by the Advisor on behalf of the Fund.
-Mercer, together with its affiliated investment businesses, have over 4,300 delegated and advisory clients globally with over \$317.5 billion in assets under management as of September 30, 2022 and over \$16.4 trillion in assets under advisement as of June 30, 2022.
+The Fund's investment advisor is Bluerock Fund Advisor, LLC (the "Advisor"), a registered advisor under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
+The Advisor has engaged Mercer Investments LLC ("Mercer" or a "Sub-Advisor"), a registered advisor under the Advisers Act, to provide ongoing research, opinions and recommendations of institutional asset managers and their investment funds for consideration by the Advisor on behalf of the Fund.
+Mercer, together with its affiliated investment businesses, have over 4,800 delegated and advisory clients globally with over \$378 billion in assets under management as of September 30, 2023 and over \$16.2 trillion in assets under advisement as of June 30, 2023.
 The Advisor has also engaged RREEF America L.L.C. ("RREEF" or a "Sub-Advisor"), a registered adviser under the Advisers Act, to provide investment management for a portion, generally less than 20%, of the Fund's portfolio.
 RREEF, together with its affiliates in Europe and Asia, comprise the global real estate investment business of DWS Group GmbH & Co.
 KGaA ("DWS"), an indirect majority owned subsidiary of Deutsche Bank A.G.
-DWS's real estate investment business, is one of the largest real estate investment managers globally with more than 350 professionals and staff located in 25 cities worldwide and approximately \$81.3 billion in real estate and real estate-related assets under management as of September 30, 2022.
+DWS's real estate investment business, is one of the largest real estate investment managers globally with more than 350 professionals and staff located in 23 cities worldwide and approximately \$83.5 billion in real estate and real estate-related assets under management as of September 30, 2023.